Security vetting in the United Kingdom: Developed Vetting (DV)

 A DV security clearance must be reviewed every seven years or at any time up to those points at the discretion of the vetting authority.

 Enhanced Developed Vetting (eDV)

 Enhanced Developed Vetting requires additional in-depth interviews, beyond that of DV, including a full list of all foreign travel within the last 10 years.
 It is required for a limited number of highly sensitive roles and can only be requested by a small number of government departments.

-STRAP

-STRAP is a code-word, combined with SECRET or TOP SECRET, to further restrict access to particularly sensitive material.

-Access is granted to certain holders of Enhanced SC (eSC) or (Enhanced) Developed Vetting (DV/eDV) clearance, allowing them to access SECRET/TOP SECRET STRAP code-word material: